ONE DAY IN TAKAYAMA, JAPAN

 Here are our favourites:

 Camden Bites & Brews (9 Camden Street Lower, Saint Kevin’s, Dublin, D02 FX67).
-This fun bar and restaurant is open daily, and is known for Italian coffee and cold drinks, DJ nights, and has hosted a flea market several times.
+This fun bar and restaurant is open daily and is known for Italian coffee and cold drinks, DJ nights, and has hosted a flea market several times.

 They serve lots of pub food, like burgers, wings, Fish & Chips, calamari, and chunky fries.
-We’re having a Beef Burger and Piccolo Vegan Burger, and they are both really good!
+We’re having a Beef Burger and Piccolo Vegan Burger and they are both really good!
 There’s also an outside terrace and we love the chessboard floor design!

-The Hard Rock CafĂ© (12 Fleet St, Temple Bar, Dublin, D02 NW56).
+The Hard Rock Café (12 Fleet St, Temple Bar, Dublin, D02 NW56).
 This iconic chain restaurant is right in the heart of the Temple Bar district.
 We’re having The Big Cheeseburger and Cauliflower Wings, and some Guinness, so good!
 They even have a Guinness Burger, but like in any of their locations, it’s not just about the food and drinks, but also about all the Rock memorabilia on the walls.

 So while you’re waiting for your grub, check out Brian Johnson’s tweed hat, Jimi Hendrix’s silk shirt, Slash’s top hat, Ringo Starr’s drumsticks, and more!
 There’s also a drum set hanging from the ceiling, live music happens quite often, and don’t miss the Rock Shop with its iconic merch on your way out!

-Where to Stay
+Where to Stay in Dublin

 The Leeson Bridge Guesthouse